Sharp threshold for $K_4$-percolation: Combinatorial bounds

-The method of proof gives bounds for larger $\ell$, however, as it turns out, percolating graphs with a larger excess can be dealt with using less accurate estimates (see \cref{L_extraE}).
+Note that, for small values of $i$, this is much smaller than the total number of seed graphs of size $k$, which in \cite{AK18} is shown to be roughly equal to $k!k^k$.

-The proof is somewhat involved, as there are several cases to consider, depending on the nature of the last step of a clique process for $G$.
-We proceed by induction: First, we note that the cases $i>0$ follow easily, since if $G$ has $i$ vertices of degree 2, then removing such a vertex from $G$ results in a graph with $j\in\{i,i\pm1\}$ vertices of degree 2.
-Analyzing this case leads to the constant $2/e$.
-The case $i=0$ (corresponding to 3-cores) is the heart of the proof.
-The following observation allows the induction to go through in this case: If $G$ is a percolating $3$-core, then in the last step of a clique process for $G$ either (i) three graphs $G_1,G_2,G_3$ are merged that form exactly one triangle on $T=\{v_1,v_2,v_3\}$, or else (ii) two graphs $G_1,G_2$ are merged that share exactly $m\ge2$ vertices $S=\{v_1,v_2,\ldots,v_m\}$.
-We note that if some $G_j$ has a vertex $v$ of degree 2, then necessarily $v\in T$ in case (i), and $v\in S$ in case (ii) (as else, $G$ would have a vertex of degree 2).
-In other words, if a percolating $3$-core is formed by merging graphs with vertices of degree 2, then all such vertices belong to the triangle that they form or the set of their common vertices.
+See \cref{A_Iell} below for the proof.
+The argument is quite lengthy, as there are several cases (increasing in $\ell$) to consider, depending on the nature of the last step in the clique process.
+Before moving on, we sketch the main ideas.

+First, we note that the cases $i>0$ follow by a simple induction, since if $G$ has $i$ vertices of degree 2, then removing such a vertex from $G$ results in a graph with $j\in\{i,i\pm1\}$ vertices of degree 2.
+Analyzing this case leads to the optimal constant $2/e$.
+The case of 3-cores $i=0$ is the heart of the proof.
+The following observation is the key: If $G$ is a percolating $3$-core, then in the last step of a clique process, either (i) three graphs $G_1,G_2,G_3$ are merged that form exactly one triangle on $T=\{v_1,v_2,v_3\}$, or else (ii) two graphs $G_1,G_2$ are merged that share $m\ge2$ vertices $S=\{v_1,v_2,\ldots,v_m\}$.
+If some $G_j$ has a vertex $v$ of degree 2, then necessarily $v\in T$ in case (i), or $v\in S$ in case (ii) (as else $G$ would have a vertex of degree 2).
+In other words, if a percolating $3$-core is formed by merging graphs with vertices of degree 2, then all such vertices belong to the triangle that they form or the set of vertices that they share.
+These observations provide enough control on the combinatorics to allow for an inductive proof of the bounds in \cref{L_Iell}.